kulkasturi/BasicCounter/README.md

 5. Create a new Pull Request.

 ## Contact
-For any questions or suggestions, please contact me at [your.email@example.com](mailto:your.email@example.com).
+For any questions or suggestions, please contact me at (mailto:kulkasturi26@gmail.com).

 ---

-Feel free to customize this README file as needed for your specific project requirements.
-Make sure to replace placeholders such as `yourusername` and `your.email@example.com` with your actual GitHub username and email address.